Daniel Jones Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 - Jones has passed for 1,282 yards (256.4 per game) while completing 64.3% of his passes (101-for-157), with four touchdowns and one interception.

-- He's also contributed in the ground game, with 197 rushing yards (39.4 ypg) on 30 carries with two rushing touchdowns.
+- He's also helped out on the ground, with 197 rushing yards (39.4 ypg) on 30 carries with two rushing touchdowns.

-- The Giants, who rank 23rd in the NFL in points scored, have attempted a pass 60.4% of the time while opting for the ground attack 39.6% of the time.
+- The Giants, who rank 23rd in the NFL in points scored, have dropped back to pass 60.4% of the time while opting for the ground attack 39.6% of the time.

-- Jones accounts for 34.1% of his team's red zone plays, with 15 of his 157 pass attempts coming from inside the opponent's 20-yard line.
+- Jones has attempted 15 of his 157 passes in the red zone, accounting for 34.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Rams.